zarucki/json-validation-service/README.md

 sbt run
 ```

-implementation only uses file system to store schema files, to override root directory you can use environment variable:
+Implementation only uses file system to store schema files.
+By default schema-root directory is created in project directory.

+To override root directory you can use environment variable:
 ```bash
 export SCHEMA_ROOT_PATH="./some/other/path"
 ```

 To run tests:
 ```bash
 sbt test
 ```

 While server is running you can run bash script with example curls:
 ```bash
 ./runTestScenario.sh
 ```